 The cost of Serious Illness Cover will depend on the amount of cover, your age, health, whether you smoke, and how long you want to insure yourself for.

-If you fill in your details and get a quote, you’d be surprised how little Serious Illness actually costs.
+Get a quote; you’d be surprised how little Serious Illness actually costs.
 It’s often much less than you’d expect – maybe the cost of a couple of pints, or whatever you’re having yourself, across the month.

 When you think of it like that, you’d be bananas not to consider it.

-Some insurance companies offer benefits on top of the policy, though generally you’ll pay more for them.
-Extra benefits include:
+Some insurance companies offer benefits on top of the policy, though generally, you’ll pay more for them.